Redocly/redocly-cli/.github/CONTRIBUTING.md

       - **`packages/core/src/types`**: contains the common types for several OpenAPI versions.
       - **`packages/core/src/typings`**: contains the common Typescript typings.

-- **`resources`**: contains some example API definitions and configuration files that might be useful for testing.
+- **`resources`**: contains some example API descriptions and configuration files that might be useful for testing.

 ## Release flow